zeroc-ice/ice/cpp/BUILDING.md

 This creates `zeroc.ice.v143\zeroc.ice.v143.nupkg`.

-## Cleaning the source build on AIX, Linux or macOS
+## Cleaning the source build on Linux or macOS

 Running `make clean` will remove the binaries created for the default configuration and platform.